ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 both of which can violate privacy ({{replay-protection}}).
 Before committing to an output share, the Aggregators check whether its report ID has already been aggregated and whether the batch bucket being updated has been collected.

+### Eager Aggregation {#eager-aggregation}

+In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
+However, depending on the VDAF and batch mode in use, it is often possible to begin aggregation as soon as reports arrive.

+For example, Prio3 has just one valid aggregation parameter (the empty string), and so allows for eager aggregation.
+Both the time-interval and leader-selected batch modes defined in this document ({{batch-modes}}) allow for eager aggregation, but future batch modes might preclude it.

+Even when the VDAF uses a non-empty aggregation parameter, there still might be some applications in which the Aggregators can anticipate the parameter the Collector will choose and begin aggregation.

+For example, when using Poplar1 ({{Section 8 of !VDAF}}), the Collector and Aggregators might agree ahead of time on the set of candidate prefixes to use.
+In such cases, it is important that Aggregators ensure that the parameter eventually chosen by the Collector matches what they used.
+Depending on the VDAF, aggregating reports with multiple aggregation parameters may impact privacy.
+Aggregators must therefore ensure they only ever use the aggregation parameter chosen by the Collector.

 ### Aggregate Initialization {#agg-init}